-- 14.2.1 The shunting call shall be a group call and shall have 'Railway operation' priority (see section 10.2).
-(M) - 14.2.2 Throughout the duration of the shunting group call, it shall be possible for any member of the shunting group to speak to all other members of the group, using the PTT function (as described in sections 5.2.2.53, 6.2.2.12 and 7.2.2.20), except during transmission of the link assurance signal.
-(M) - 14.2.2i During the transmission of the link assurance signal, only the originator of the link assurance signal shall be able to speak to all other members using the PTT function.
-(M) - 14.2.3 The shunting communication shall be protected from unintentional and unauthorised access.
-(M) - 14.2.4 It shall be possible for all mobile members of the shunting group (except the driver) to transmit a link assurance signal.
+- 14.2.2ii Shunting radios shall support the following call types: - Group calls (M) - Point to point calls (M) - 14.2.3 The shunting communication should be protected from unintentional and unauthorised access.
+(O) - 14.2.4 It shall be possible for all mobile members of the shunting group (except the driver) to transmit a link assurance signal.
 (M) - 14.2.5 Within the shunting group, it shall be possible for only one member of the group to transmit the link assurance signal at any time.
-(M) - 14.2.6 Operational radios used for shunting shall enable the link assurance signal to be activated and de-activated by the shunting group member.
-(M) - 14.2.7 The link assurance signal should be used to reassure the driver of the integrity of the member at the head of the shunting movement.
-(O) - 14.2.8 Operational radios used for shunting shall be able to be switched between the following two operating modes by a maintenance function: (M)
+(M) - 14.2.6 Shunting radios shall enable the link assurance signal to be activated and de-activated by the shunting group member.
+(M)

-- Mode 1: the member is required to continuously press the link assurance signal button in order to transmit the link assurance signal; - Mode 2: the member is required to switch on the link assurance signal and then periodically press a button in order to transmit the link assurance signal (failure to do so shall result in the deactivation of the link assurance signal after a predefined period has elapsed). - 14.2.9 The link assurance signal shall be used to provide an audible indication to all group members.
+- 14.2.7 The link assurance signal can be used to reassure the driver of the integrity of the member at the head of the shunting movement.
+(I) - 14.2.8 Deleted. - 14.2.9 The link assurance signal shall be used to provide an audible indication to all group members.
 For the driver, this indicates that the radio link is operational.
-(M) - 14.2.10 Deleted. - 14.2.11 It shall be possible for any member of the shunting group (including a driver) to transmit a shunting emergency call to all shunting groups in the area.
+(M) - 14.2.10 It has to be ensured by operational rules that consecutive transmission of the link assurance tone by different shunting members or any talker change is prevented during ongoing pushing manoeuvres.
+(I) - 14.2.11 It shall be possible for any member of the shunting group (including a driver) to transmit a shunting emergency call to all shunting groups in the area.
 (M) - 14.2.12 It shall be possible for all shunting drivers and shunting group members to receive a shunting emergency call from any equipment capable of taking part in shunting communications.
 The shunting emergency call shall cause the audible link assurance signal to be interrupted.
-(M) - 14.2.13 It should be possible for the system to record: (O) - shunting group composition at a given instant; - the source and time a shunting emergency call was transmitted; - the recipients of a shunting emergency call. - 14.2.14 If a user, other than the shunting leader, attempts to make another call whilst being an active member of a shunting group, the attempt shall be ignored.
-(M) - 14.2.15 If the radio is used by the team leader for a shunting group call (ie initiated the shunting group call), switching the radio off shall result in the termination of the shunting group call.
-(M)
+(M) - 14.2.13 It should be possible for the system to record: (O) - shunting group composition at a given instant; - the source and time a shunting emergency call was transmitted; - the recipients of a shunting emergency call. - 14.2.14 Deleted. - 14.2.15 Deleted.